daostack/vanille/README.md

 At this time there are no web server-side components.

+You will find the compiled and bundled javascript in the `dist` folder.

+We use [Webpack](https://webpack.js.org/) for bundling the javascript, html, css and images.

 ## Use Vanille Now

 The latest live Vanille release is running at [http://daostack.azurewebsites.net](http://daostack.azurewebsites.net).
 This deployment of Vanille assumes you are either running a Kovan chain locally (listening on localhost:8547), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.